wp-plugins/esaudioplayer/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 1.4.0 =
+* You can put a player in a sidebar text widget.
+* Setting page moved from plugin tab to setting tab.
+* Solved the problem that pleayer buttons are displayed with wrong colors.

 = 1.3.2 =
 * Solved the problem that accessible buttons are not created when the accessibility function is enabled.